rfolk/DroneFleet/README.md

 > reboot (Disconnection should occur and will then join ESSID once finished)
 ```

-# Simulator Installation:
+# Simulator Installation(Ubuntu 13.10 ~ Saucy):

-All of these steps are done within a Ubuntu virtual machine.
+> All of these steps are done within a Ubuntu virtual machine.
-Virtualization software used is VMware Fusion 6 for Mac.
+> Virtualization software used is VMware Fusion 6 for Mac.

-## Build Instruction for Ubuntu 13.10 (Saucy)

-Compatible with ROS Indigo
+1. Compatible with ROS Indigo
-Compatible with Gazibo 2.2
+2. Compatible with Gazibo 2.2
-Compatible with tum_simulator ( AR.Drone 2 simulation project )
+3. Compatible with tum_simulator ( AR.Drone 2 simulation project )

 ## ROS Indigo Installation: